pymivn/people/content/chicken_egg.md

 This unit contains a collection of procedures related to data structures.
 This unit is used by default, unless the program is compiled with the `-explicit-use` option.
 ...

+$ chicken-doc when # tìm từ khóa when, thấy 2 kết quả Found 2 matches:
+(spock when)                  (when X1 BODY ...)
+(chicken special-forms when)  (when TEST EXP1 EXP2 ...)
+$ chicken-doc chicken special-forms when # xem kết quả thứ 2

+-- syntax: (when TEST EXP1 EXP2 ...)

+Equivalent to:

+  (if TEST (begin EXP1 EXP2 ...))

 ```

 Pydoc đi kèm với Python có khả năng tương tự: